 Dorothy has been a horse crazy girl for as long as she can remember.
 She started riding lessons in England at age 10, and as a youngster spent countless hours pouring through equestrian equipment catalogues, writing and re-writing lists of horse and pony breeds, colours, markings, names … you name it.
-As well, she gleefully participated in Pony Weeks at the stable where she rode (a horse to call her own for a whole week!) and like many impassioned by the equine, dreamt of winning ribbons, and trophies and championships atop her mighty steed.
+As well, she gleefully participated in Pony Weeks at the stable where she rode (a horse to call her own for a whole week!) and like many impassioned by the equine, dreamed of winning ribbons, and trophies and championships atop her mighty steed.

 Still, it took a convoluted course to get there.

+Dorothy’s strong communications and leadership skills were originally developed in the business world through public relations and communications roles in the publishing, real estate and arts sectors.
 These skills were put to good use and further honed in volunteer roles serving on the Board of Directors of the Toronto Mendelssohn Choir while chairing its Communications Committee.
-In addition, Dorothy was, for three years, President of Canada’s longest-running dressage group, Toronto CADORA which, when she took over, was a struggling organization on the brink of dissolution.
-During her tenure she oversaw a complete revitalization of the group which included a five-fold increase in membership.
+In addition, Dorothy was President of Canada’s longest-running dressage group, Toronto CADORA for three years during which she oversaw a complete revitalization of the group, including a five-fold increase in membership.